na-na-hi/renget/archive/chrprompt2.md

 ###Cyndaquil
 Q1: Someone ever accepted to go on a date with you, or outplayed you in being... well, *you*?
+Q2: Were you a coomer as a human too, or did something about your mindset change once you became a Cyndaquil?

 ###Torchic
 Q1: Any luck with flying?
+Q2: Do you want to evolve so you can get your arms back?
+If so, what steps have you been taking to do that?

 ###Tropius
 Q1: What are the pros and cons of being so huge?